 If you have a gap in your employment history, the first thing to know is that you're not alone.
 According to the Bureau of Labor Statistics, the vast majority of people have been unemployed at some point in their working-age lives.
-How should you explain a gap in your employment history during an interview?
-In this quick video below, Indeed recruiter Leslie explains how you can customize your answer based on your situation and how you spent the time you were not employed.

 In this article, we explore guidelines for how to explain gaps in your employment history during an interview.

 Employment gaps are periods during your professional career in which you did not have formal employment, either voluntarily or involuntarily.
 Anything more than six months should be considered an employment gap.
 Employment gaps on a resume can be a cause for concern if you don't explain the reason for your gap in employment and the experience you gained during that time.

 Some reasons you may have a gap in employment include that you:

 Stayed home to care for your child or children

 Traveled or moved to a new location